-Returning conscience is out of the question, justification for an extraordinary measure of for the entire speech is made up of oracular the kind; but the machinery becomes the sophistries.
-It contains a boast of the "free more odious in proportion as the sum realized debate" permitted in France.
-Whom is this intended to deceive?
-Not the French people, Sir George's continuation Budget is of a surely; because they know that the voice of kind which begs permission to pass by its public opinion has sunk into a whisper, that 'moderation,' its 'practical' character, and the journals in Paris are oppressed by its large obvious sacrifice of nine millions. unexampled severities, that all discussion on It may pass on these grounds, but it is not the subject of the approaching elections is really a Budget-it is an evasion; it is a absolutely prohibited, that, in fact, free debegging to be let off a real account this year. bate is extinct.
-Nor can foreigners be de-The Chancellor of the Exchequer relies luded by so transparent a mockery of the upon "the prosperity of the country;" but truth.
-This, however, is not the most chathe prosperity is not inconsistent with a racteristic point in the Imperial oration. great amount of suffering amongst the work- Louis Napoleon, with a piety emulating ing-classes, and very great difficulties amongst that of the Roman Emperor who pretended to be on speaking terms with the Capitoline Jove, announces that his prayers have been heard, that peace has been signed, that the Neufchâtel question has lost its warlike aspect, that Greece is to be evacuated by the Allied troops, that Naples is still contumacious, and that his own policy is to act everywhere on behalf of humanity and civilization.
-It was, indeed, "an idea wholly philanthropic" which had prompted him to deport political offenders to Cayenne.
-We now understand the word philanthropy in its Imperial sense.
-Louis Napoleon "acts everywhere on behalf of humanity"-as, for example, among the fens and blistered rocks of Guiana.
-He pats M. Thiers on the back of his History, but does he not compliment M. Torre Press. he not compliment M. Louis Blanc more impressively by practically admitting that the Exile had fortunately directed his attention to the circumstance that Cayenne and in some few other departments of the is not a healthy spot, congenial to the philanthropy of the Empire?
+Returning conscience is out of the question, for the entire speech is made up of oracular NABOLEON, of reconciling the country to the sophistries.
+It contains a boast of the "free institution voted five years ago by acclamadebate" permitted in France.
+Whom is this tion?
+Speculation, the Emperor says, ruins intended to deceive?
+Not the French people, surely; because they know that the voice of public opinion has sunk into a whisper, that 'moderation,' its 'practical' character, and the journals in Paris are oppressed by its large obvious sacrifice of nine millions. unexampled severities, that all discussion on It may pass on these grounds, but it is not the subject of the approaching elections is really a Budget-it is an evasion; it is a absolutely prohibited, that, in fact, free debegging to be let off a real account this year. bate is extinct.
+Nor can foreigners be de-The CHANCELLOR OF THE EXCHEQUER relies luded by so transparent a mockery of the upon "the prosperity of the country;" but truth.
+This, however, is not the most chathe prosperity is not inconsistent with a racteristic point in the Imperial oration. great amount of suffering amongst the work- Louis Napoleon, with a piety emulating ing-classes, and very great difficulties amongst that of the Roman Emperor who pretended the humbler of the middle-class, to say to be on speaking terms with the Capitoline nothing of difficulties among richer people.
+Jove, announces that his prayers have been Although the exports have increased, although heard, that peace has been signed, that the the amount of business done exceeds any of Neufchâtel question has lost its warlike previous years, the money-market is 'tight.' aspect, that Greece is to be evacuated by the In other words, an immense proportion of Allied troops, that Naples is still contumaour wealth goes to increase the aggregate cious, and that his own policy is to act everyamount of goods, and the enormous fortunes where on behalf of humanity and civilization. of those who deal largely in goods; but the It was, indeed, "an idea wholly philansame process is continually tightening the thropic" which had prompted him to deport margin for men of smaller incomes, and ex-political offenders to Cayenne.
+We now tracting larger exertions from the labouring understand the word philanthropy in its Imclasses.
+Income, therefore, is one of the perial sense.
+Louis Naroldon "acts everyworst commodities to tax among the most where on behalf of humanity"-as, for numerous classes.
+Sugar, the luxury of the example, among the fens and blistered million, is growing scantier and dearer, and rocks of Guiana.
+He pats M. Thiers it ought to have been spared.
+Tea, which on the back of his History, but does he not compliment M. Louis Blanc and the constituencies, was the limit of his more impressively by practically admitting enterprise, as announced last year.
+We then that the Exile had fortunately directed his said that such an organization would not attention to the circumstance that Cayenne command the confidence of the Liberal is not a healthy spot, congenial to the philanthropy of the Empire?